We’re working to transform the teaching of science in primary schools so that every pupil has an excellent first

 To help more schools reach our recommendation, we’ve launched Explorify, a ground-breaking initiative to transform primary science for all pupils in the UK.
-This easy-to-use programme of classroom activities aims to spark children's curiosity and develop their thinking skills.
+This easy-to-use programme of classroom activities aims to enhance primary science teaching and get pupils thinking like scientists.

 We’ve also set up a primary science policy group which works across the education sector to identify how primary science can be improved through policy change.

 Primary science leadership

 Our definition [PDF 247KB] sets out the knowledge and skills needed to successfully lead and develop primary science in schools.

 Read our reports on: